The Frizzled Leek

 Bring this Arugula and Pear Salad to your next holiday dinner and celebrate the flavors of autumn!
 Peppery arugula, juicy pears, and crunchy candied pepitas come together in a delicious way.
 Tossed with a pear-balsamic dressing, every bite is bursting with flavor.

-A large wooden bowl filled with a pear and arugula salad with pomegranate seeds, walnuts, pears, and dressing in small containers surrounding the salad. this recipe
+A large wooden bowl filled with a pear and arugula salad with pomegranate seeds, walnuts, pears, and dressing in small containers surrounding the salad.

 If you're looking for a fall salad that's anything but boring, this Arugula (rocket) and Pear Salad or my Beetroot and Butternut Squash Salad are the ones to make.